 Important for the job search: Get a CV ready

-On a working holiday visa, you are allowed to work for up to six months for the same employer.
+On a working holiday visa in a backpacker job in Australia, you are allowed to work for up to six months for the same employer.
 Some bosses especially in the tourism business love to employ staff for a season or want you to commit for three months.

 If I wasn’t able to find a job in a specific place or town, I went traveling on.
 If you really need to find work and if it doesn’t work out in a certain place, it doesn’t make sense to hang around there for weeks.
 That was my personal experience.
 You loose money and just get frustrated.